 Read on to find the

 best probiotic for IBS has a lot of strain diversity, with 23 strains and delayed-release capsules to make sure probiotics make it to your gut.
-With a 4.5-star rating after over 2,500 reviews from shoppers, it's safe to say that many Amazon reviewers stand by this probiotic and many remark how easy to swallow these capsules are.
+With a 4.5-star rating after over 2,500 reviews from shoppers, it's safe to say that many Amazon reviewers stand by this probiotic, and many remarks how easy to swallow these capsules are.

 This probiotic also features fermented greens for prebiotics, which help to fertilize the good bacteria in your probiotic and already in your gut.
-All together, two shelf-stable capsules, taken daily, help with bloating, gas, and constipation.
+Altogether, two shelf-stable capsules, taken daily, help with bloating, gas, and constipation.
 The manufacturer also claims this product can support immune health.
-Like my first pick these capsules are designed for delayed release to protect the live organisms inside the capsule until they can reach your gut.
-Plus, this product was developed and tested in a NSF-certified facility.
-It's also nonGMO and free of gluten, dairy, and wheat.
+Like my first pick, these capsules are designed for delayed-release to protect the live organisms inside the capsule until they can reach your gut.
+Plus, this product was developed and tested in an NSF-certified facility.
+It's also non-GMO and free of gluten, dairy, and wheat.

 Promising review: “I wanted to give this time to see if it worked before a review.
 This product has helped with my IBS issues that no other product has been able to do.
 I have no stomach discomfort now.
 I would recommend this product to anyone that has IBS or digestive issues.
 Product came just as stated.
 Worth the money!
 Highly recommend!!”
 Experts referenced: Dr. Ian Smith, physician, best selling author, and TV personality Dr. Vincent Pedre, a physician, speaker, writer, and author Studies referenced: Aragon, G., Graham, D. B., Borum, M., & Doman, D. B. (2010, January).
 Probiotic therapy for irritable bowel syndrome.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2886445/.